 Identifying and reporting of side effects; and

-Assessing the appropriateness of prescriptions.

 Provide relevant medical history to mental and behavioral health providers and ensure new information is maintained in the Child case file and shared with the Referral Worker.

 Arrange for required mental health/behavioral health appointments and coordinate consent with the Referring Worker to screen for these services.